sebelga/google-datastore-blog-app/README.md

 ### Environment variables (.env file)

 The application needs a few environment variables to be defined.
 Create a file at the _root_ of the "./server" folder and name it ".env".
-Add the following variable and change any values.
+Add the following variable and update their values.
 This file **sould not** be added to source control.
 It is only used during development.

 ```txt
 # -------------------